infinitered/ignite/docs/Components-BulletItem.md

 ### `text`

-Sets the text to be displayed next to the bullet icon.
+This prop is required.
+It sets the text to be displayed next to the bullet icon.